From Pretraining to Privacy: Federated Ultrasound Foundation Model with Self-Supervised Learning: Results

-Due to the federated pre-training with the large volume of unlabeled data, UltraFedFM possesses powerful feature extraction capabilities and can identify various types of lesions using a single organ-agnostic decoder, thus eliminating the need for task-specific classifiers utilized in other FMs.
-To demonstrate this, we constructed an organ-agnostic dataset by combining eight distinct datasets from different organs and fine-tune UltraFedFM to recognize eight types of malignant tumors.
-It is observed that UltraFedFM accurately identifies most categories without requiring a separate classifier for each organ and the predicted scores of UltraFedFM concentrate in higher confidence intervals (Fig. \ref{fig:diagnosis}b).
-Fig. \ref{fig:diagnosis}c illustrates the receiver operating characteristic (ROC) curves among eight different diseases, showing that UltraFedFM achieves superior efficiency in organ-agnostic disease diagnosis.
-More quantitative results for UltraFedFM, including accuracy, F1-score, and ROC, are provided in Supplementary Fig. \ref{supp:accuracy}, Fig. \ref{supp:f1}, and Fig. \ref{supp:roc}.
+} UltraFedFM aims to serve as a comprehensive FM in ultrasound imaging.
+To assess its effectiveness for disease diagnosis, 6 publicly available datasets and 2 private datasets (see Supplementary Table 2) are utilized, covering 8 kinds of organs (i.e., pancreas, gallbladder, liver, lung, colorectum, breast, heart, and fetal organs, see Supplementary Fig. 6) and 6 ultrasound imaging modalities (i.e., abdominal, lung, endorectal, superficial, echocardiogram, and fetal ultrasound).
+To provide an overall assessment for UltraFedFM, we average its performance on these datasets, and compare it with 4 baseline methods, including supervised training from scratch, ImageNet-21k centralized pre-training, USFM \cite{USFM} centralized pre-training, and masked autoencoder (MAE) \cite{MAE} federated pre-training.
+More details of the four methods are described in the Method section.
+The experimental results are shown in Fig. \ref{fig:diagnosis}.
+We observe that UltraFedFM achieves an average AUROC of 0.927, which significantly ($p<0.05$) outperforms its counterparts, surpassing the second-best USFM with an average AUROC of 0.894, by 0.033 ($p=0.002$).
+Additionally, UltraFedFM performs well in data-limited situations (see line plot in {Fig. \ref{fig:diagnosis}b}).
+As the amount of fine-tuning data is progressively reduced to 80\%, 60\%, 40\%, and 20\%, UltraFedFM remains robust, with only a modest decline in average AUROC of 0.124 (fine-tuning data from 100\% to 20\%), outperforming other methods.
+Notably, due to the federated pre-training with the large volume of unlabeled data, UltraFedFM possesses powerful feature extraction capabilities and can identify various types of lesions using a single organ-agnostic decoder, thus eliminating the need for task-specific classifiers utilized in other FMs.
+To demonstrate this, we constructed an organ-agnostic dataset by combining eight distinct datasets from different organs and fine-tuned UltraFedFM to recognize eight types of malignant tumors.
+It is observed that UltraFedFM accurately identifies most categories without requiring a separate classifier for each organ and the predicted scores of UltraFedFM concentrate in higher confidence intervals ({Fig. \ref{fig:diagnosis}c}). {Fig. \ref{fig:diagnosis}d} illustrates the receiver operating characteristic (ROC) curves among eight different diseases, showing that UltraFedFM achieves superior efficiency in organ-agnostic disease diagnosis.
+More quantitative results for UltraFedFM, including accuracy, F1-score, and ROC, are provided in Supplementary Fig. 7, Supplementary Fig. 8, and Supplementary Fig. 9.